Why invoice financing is crucial for bodyshops who invoice insurance companies

 • At least 97% of the invoice fee is paid within 24 hours with no other charges.

-• No risk to your assets as invoice finance is an unsecured business loan, meaning that you won’t have to offer up physical assets as collateral.
+• No risk to your assets as invoice finance is an unsecured business loan.
+Meaning that you won’t have to offer up physical assets as collateral.

-How PMD can help with invoice finance for your bodyshop business
+How PMD can help with invoice finance for your body-shop business

-If you own a bodyshop and are feeling the constraints of access to payments from insurance companies, speaking with an experienced business finance facilitator can really help set you on the right path.
+If you own a body-shop and are feeling the constraints of access to payments from insurance companies, speaking with an experienced business finance facilitator can really help set you on the right path.

 PMD has been securing invoice finance for their customers for years and we work with businesses across all types of sectors to help facilitate their growth.
 PMD has access to over 50 invoice finance companies and our dedicated team will take the time to understand your business and find the right funder to support your growth plans.